green-rab/GEMApp/README.md

 ```

 <a name="lookInside"></a>
-## Look inside ##
+## Look inside - How does GEMApp works under the hood ##

-The application consists of three main parts:
+The architecture of GEMApp is separated into three main parts:

 - Enterprise Service Bus (ESB) _(source/esb.cpp)_
 - Driver-Layer for hardware-resources _(source/ctrlDriver.cpp)_
 - Service-Layer for user functionality _(source/ctrlService.cpp)_

-The ESB is the main sheduler that initializes both abstraction layers, driver for hardware-resources and service for handling user application code.
+The ESB is the main scheduler that initializes all abstraction layers, 'driver-layer' for hardware-resources and 'service-layer' for handling user application code.

 _(Please note that all pictures are simplified and not fully detailed)_

-### Driver-Layer ###
+### 1. Driver-Layer ###

 The driver-layer initializes the whole hardware-resources.
 Therefore only one init function has to be called.
-The desired configuration is read from the **config.h** and internally checked and interpreted.
+The desired configuration is read from the 'config.h' and internally checked and interpreted.
 An invalid configuration throws back an error.

-For all types of resources (GPIO, SPI, ...) drives are implemented.
-All drivers are initialized by the ESB, too.
+For all types of resources (GPIO, SPI, ...) drivers are implemented.
+All drivers are initialized by the ESB as own instances, too.

 ![](pictures/GEMApp_driverLayer.png)

-### Service-Layer ###
+### 2. Service-Layer ###

 The service-layer is called after all hardware-resources are successfully initialized.
-It shedules the user functionality.
+It schedules the user functionality.
 Therefor it initializes an asynchronous timer with an interval of 10 ms that is called periodically.
+In future more timers oder event based schedulers are possible.

-In the function 'task_scheduleSync10ms' there are three steps every cyclic call:
+The function 'task_scheduleSync10ms' executes the user specified code following three steps every cyclic call:

 1. Read all input values (e.g. GPIOs).
-The values are not read direct, it uses the interface of the driver-layer and stores all values in a struct with the name 'data'
+The values are read by using the interface of the driver-layer.
+All values are stored in a struct with the name 'data'.
-2. Call function execute_sync10ms(..) with the input data.
+2. Call function execute_sync10ms(..) with the input values stored in data.
 The function has to be prepared by the user and calls directly user-specific functions or classes with 'data' as input parameter
-3. Write back the returned 'data' values.
-Therefore the driver-layer is used again to set the new output values (e.g. GPIOs)
+3. Write back the returned values stored in 'data'.
+Therefore the driver-layer is called again to set the new output values (e.g. GPIOs)

 ![](pictures/GEMApp_serviceLayer.png)

+<a name="rabbitPro"></a>
+## Link to RabbitPro - What's coming next ##

+The project GEMApp is a spinoff of my main project **RabbitPro** that will be a rapid prototyping environment to enable system development with a graphical programming interface.

+The basic idea is to recycle functions that you have written ones and store the code in a library.
+Your solution connects functions in a graphical way and can be scaled to one or more devices.
+Finally single steps for configuration explained her are automatically done for you.

+...
+First implementation already works.
+More is coming soon ...